bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 ---
 title: "One-liner to sum up numbers from a CSV file"
 date: "2021-06-07"
-description: A step-by-step guide to building a script using cat, tail, awk, xargs, sed, and bc.
+description: A step-by-step guide to building the script using cat, tail, awk, xargs, sed, and bc.
 type: unix
 ---